ADVISORY RUSSIA-POLITICS/NAVALNY-PROTESTS

 Allies of Navalny protest as court hears his case

-MOSCOW - Allies of Kremlin critic Alexei Navalny rally in his support as a court in Moscow considers jailing him for alleged violation of suspended sentence terms.
+MOSCOW - View of Moscow City Court as the court considers jailing him for alleged violation of suspended sentence terms.
+Allies of Kremlin critic Alexei Navalny are expected rally in his support outside the court.

 SCHEDULE: